WCPF Category Definitions

 A Creative image is one noticeably different from an image as viewed through the camera lens.
 The submitted image must have originated as image or images captured by media sensitive to light or other electromagnetic radiation.
 All elements of the image must have been captured or generated by the creator of the image.
 The use of third party images such as clip art is not allowed.
 All creative techniques including combined images and montages and HDR are acceptable.

-Monochrome Images
+Monochrome Images include:

 Colour Images